Ticket types for User Data Governance

 Privacy-sensitive data tickets

 Coro detects when a user shares or emails information that includes sensitive data.
-When an admin user configures monitoring settings, Coro flags the data and creates one of the following user data governance tickets to alert them, based on the sensitive data types detected:
+Depending on your configured User Data Governance monitoring settings, Coro creates one of the following user data governance tickets to alert admin users of the event.

 • Credit Card Data